jyn514/jyn514.github.io/content/things-are-getting-scary.md

 However, we are running out of time.
 And despite the good that Daybreak and Glasswing have done, the hard part is *deployment*, not fixing the bugs themselves.
+Critical systems often require physical access or carefully planned staged rollouts to avoid downtime, both of which delay deploying patches.
 It doesn't help to have a patched Linux kernel if your power grid is running Windows Server 2012.

 There are some caveats: the 1.5 speedup might not be so high on GLM 5.3-flash; abliterated models might be worse on malicious tasks they weren't trained on; it might be hard to go from "break this" to an exploit without extensive human involvement.
 But those things are temporary and models keep getting better.
 Historically, GLM has lagged around 3-6 months behind OpenAI and Anthropic, and I think it's likely we'll see an Astra-level GLM model by this time next year.
-And when that happens, there's a going to be a high risk of successful cybersecurity attacks on public or private infrastructure.
+And when that happens, there's going to be a high risk of successful cybersecurity attacks on public or private infrastructure.
 We may be getting a lesson on [brownouts] sooner than we'd like.

+In general, attackers are getting more capable faster than defenders are improving their posture.
+Even if models stop scaling so fast (which they currently show no sign of doing), it's only a matter of time before they get capable enough to start exploiting these vulns.
+We need to act now, the sooner the better.

 [brownouts]: https://jyn.dev/brownouts-reveal-system-boundaries/